wtechgo/vidhop-android/readme.md

 Download videos, channels, playlists, music and thumbnails from any video platform on Android.

-VidHop stores metadata of the video files you process as JSON files, metadata through which you can easily search.
+VidHop stores metadata of the video files you process as JSON files, metadata through which you can easily search with a VidHop command.

-VidHop is like a Swiss knife for anyone interested in saving audiovisual content from the internet.
+VidHop is like a Swiss knife for saving audiovisual content from the internet while building a metadata library locally on the device.

 [VidHop for Linux](https://raw.githubusercontent.com/wtechgo/vidhop-linux/master/install.sh) also exists.
 Sync functionality is built-in on both Linux and Android versions of VidHop though that requires a working SSH connection between laptop and phone.